 It’s spring, which means it’s prime foraging season for edible plants.
 I went foraging mushrooms in Spain and I was hooked.
-So when Dave wanted we go foraging ramps for Loka Snacks I was all in.
-This beginner’s guide to foraging compiles all the research we did before heading out.
+So three years ago when Dave wanted we go foraging ramps for Loka Snacks I was all in and now it’s an annual tradition at Loka.

 Foraging Rules 101

 There are a few universal rules to foraging edible plants; it’s not a law but everyone tends to abide.

 Respect endangered species.
 We were hoping to forage edible flowers only to discover the lovely purple plant was on Ontario’s endangered list.
 It’s not only illegal to pick but against our philosophy to respect the land.
 You may see a large patch of something endangered and think it’s no longer at risk but you could be jeopardizing the species fight back to normal levels.

 Learn to identify edible plants.
 We use the Peterson Field Guide to wild edible plants which is really handy because it identifies plants by colour.
 If you aren’t 100% sure you’ve picked an edible plant ask someone who knows.
 Never eat something if you aren’t sure it’s edible.

 I was so excited when I picked this beautiful plant thinking it was an edible lily but no one could verify it was edible so I had to toss it.
 It’s not worth the risk.

 Never over harvest.
 Never take more than 10-20% of the crop so that it will return next year.
 Unfortunately with foraging becoming more and more popular it means we risk endangering popular edible plants.
 Never forage more than you could reasonably use.

 Don’t pick the roots.
 Foraging the roots means the plant can’t continue to reproduce.
 So if you’re looking for leaves or flowers leave the remainder of the plant.